anmalkov/imcopy/docs/README.md

 - `--source` or `-s`: Source directory path
 - `--destination` or `-d`: Destination directory path
 - `--parallel` or `-p`: Degree of parallelism.
-If option is not specified or left empty, the default value (8) will be used.
+If option is not specified or left empty, the default value (`8`) will be used.
 Specify an integer value for custom parallelism.
 If you do not want to use parallelism (to copy files sequentially), specify 0 or 1 as a value.
+- `--overwrite` or `-o`: Files overwrite behavior.
+If option is not specified, the default value (`ifNewer`) will be used.
+Possible values:
+  - always: Overwrite all the files in the destination directory.
+  - ifNewer: Overwrite a file in the destination directory only if a file in the source directory is newer.
+  - never: Do NOT copy a file if it is already exist in the destination directory.

 #### Examples

 1. Simple Linux command
   This command will copy all files from `/home/user/data` to `/home/user/archive/data`.
-The copy process will use default parallelism (8).
+The copy process will use default parallelism (`8`) and default files overwrite behavior (`ifNewer`).

     ```bash
     imcopy --source /home/user/data --destination /home/user/archive/data
     ```

 2. Simple Windows command
   This command will copy all files from `C:\Users\user\data` to `C:\Users\user\archive\data`.
-The copy process will use custom parallelism (16).
+The copy process will use custom parallelism (`16`) and files overwrite behavior (`always`).

     ```bash
-    .\imcopy.exe --source C:\Users\user\data --destination C:\Users\user\archive\data --parallel 16
+    .\imcopy.exe --source C:\Users\user\data --destination C:\Users\user\archive\data --parallel 16 --overwrite always
     ```

 ### Advance option